aetperf/aetperf.github.io/_posts/2023-09-08-A-Transit-graph-for-static-macro-assignment.md

 ## Transit graph in AequilibraE

-A few more edges types have been introduced in AequilibraE.
+A few more edge types have been introduced into the graph creation part of [AequilibraE](http://www.aequilibrae.com/python/latest/).
 We may differentiate:
-- the connectors directed from the demand to the supply (*access connectors*) from the ones in the opposite direction (*egress connectors*),
+- the connectors directed from OD nodes to the network (*access connectors*) from the ones in the opposite direction (*egress connectors*),
 - the transfer edges connecting lines within the same stop (*inner transfer*) from the ones connecting lines between distinct stops from the same station (*outer transfer*),
 - the *origin* and *destination* nodes